IU-PR/Capstone_project/content/docs/2025/TheTopSecretTeam/week1.md

 There is a growing market of small buisness owners who are looking for efficient solutions to manage customer relationships and time management.
 By making a quick search, there are numerous CRM solutions available, but many are overly complex or expensive that do not cater specifically to the unique needs of small businesses.

+#### Referral Client System

+**Problem:** Its very hard for small businesses to gain new clients. **Solution:** Make a referral system so that they can keep track and employ influencers for advertisement.
+**Target audience:** Small businesses in Russia.
-#### Referral Client SystemCooperative anomaly management simulator (like Lobotomy Corporation) written in Godot enginear as our research goes there are no competitors in small business domain.
+**Copetitors:** As far as my research goes there are no competitors in small business domain.
 #### TheCOOrP

 The only project with the same idea is a fan game called [Lobotomy Corporation 13](https://wiki.lc13.net/view/Main_Page) (LC13) that is a mod for 2003 game SS13 which has similar gameplay mechanics.